celestiaorg/docs/developers/build-whatever.md

 are for you, you’ve come to the right place.
 This page will give you the rundown on modular blockchains and their benefits for developers like you.

+This section provides various guides and tutorials that cover different options for deploying rollups on Celestia.

+## What is a rollup?

+A rollup is a type of blockchain that offloads some work to a layer 1, like Celestia.
+Rollups host applications and process user transactions.
+Once those transactions get processed, they are then published to layer 1.
+It’s layer 1s job to order those transactions and check that they are available, at minimum.

 ## Quickstart - Building on Celestia

 ### Choose a framework